ulysseskan/pingcamera/README.md

 Pings an RTSP camera to see if it's returning images.
 If it isn't, displays a macOS notification.

 ## About
 Tested with Wyze camera with RTSP firmware.
-Should work fine with other RTSP cameras as long as you configure the ini file with your camera's username and password.
+Other cameras untested, but they probably work fine?
+Let me know if it works for you.

 <!-- GETTING STARTED -->
 ## Getting Started